juanbkm/donor2019/content/partners/bilateral/saudi-arabia.md

 The Kingdom of Saudi Arabia, through the Saudi Fund for Development, finances development projects that primarily promote the social and economic well-being in the least developed and low-income countries.
 Established in 1974, the Saudi Fund provides concessional and untied assistance for development projects.
 Its operations have no geographical and sector limitations.

-The <a href="https://www.sfd.gov.sa/en/" target="_blank">Saudi Fund</a> provided US$20 million cofinancing to support a road investment project in the Kyrgyz Republic in December 2016.
+The [Saudi Fund](https://www.sfd.gov.sa/en/) provided US$20 million cofinancing to support a road investment project in the Kyrgyz Republic in December 2016.

 ##### _1 January 2014–31 December 2019_ Cofinancing with Saudi Arabia